SammCheese/SammCheese/README.md

 #  **Hi!
 Im Sammy**

-I'm a Full-stack Developer specializing in React and the Main UI Developer of [MegaAntiCheat](https://github.com/MegaAntiCheat)
+I'm a Full-stack Developer specializing in React and the former Main UI Developer of [MegaAntiCheat](https://github.com/MegaAntiCheat)

 If you like what I'm doing, consider Sponsoring 💗 ^^